HDFC Group History & Major Events

 But in 1990 due to the Gulf War, Indian economy suffered; leading RBI to raise interest rates sharply thus eroding the spread of HDFC.
 When raising funds at lower rates became difficult, HDFC thought of finding new avenues to raise funds.
 The company found an opportunity when the Indian Government opened up the banking sector to private players in 1993.
 During the year, HDFC jointly with ‘General Electric Capital Corporation’ of US promoted ‘Countrywide Consumer Financial Services Ltd’ for providing consumer finance.

-For the bank license, the threshold was set at a minimum capital requirement of Rs 1 billion and HDFC’s net worth was around Rs 3 billion.
-Amongst 40 applicants for the banking license, HDFC was the first one to be allotted a license.
+For the bank license, the threshold was a minimum capital requirement of Rs 1 billion and HDFC’s net worth was around Rs 3 billion.
+Amongst 40 applicants for the banking license, HDFC was the first one to get allotment of a license.

-In March 1995, HDFC Bank launched an IPO of Rs 5 crore which was oversubscribed up to 55 times.
-The shares of the bank got listed on BSE on 19th May 1995 & further in NSE on 8th November 1995.
-During the year ‘Colliers Jardine India Property Services Ltd’ was jointly promoted by HDFC along with ‘IL&FS’ and ‘Colliers Jardine Asia Pacific Ltd’.
-Further during the year an MOU was signed with ‘Standard Life Assurance Co’ of UK for selling Life Insurance in India.
+In March 1995, HDFC Bank launched an IPO of Rs 5 crore oversubscribed up to 55 times.
+The shares of the bank listed on BSE on 19th May 1995 & further in NSE on 8th November 1995.
+During the year, HDFC along with ‘IL&FS’ and ‘Colliers Jardine Asia Pacific Ltd’ jointly promoted ‘Colliers Jardine India Property Services Ltd’.
+Further during the year, ‘Standard Life Assurance Co’ of UK signed an MOU with HDFC for selling Life Insurance in India.

 The group moved in International market in the year 1997 and incorporated ‘Delta Brac Housing Finance Corporation Ltd’ in Bangladesh.